Anna White: Biography

-In 1904, White cowrote Shakerism: Its Meaning and Message with Eldress Leila S. Taylor, which at the time, was the only published history of the Shaker movement written by one of its members.
+In 1904, White cowrote Shakerism: Its Meaning and Message with Eldress Leila S. Taylor, which was the only published history of the Shaker movement written by one of its members.
 The book joined Shaker principles and socially progressive values such as women's equality.
+Around the same time, White began to suffer from an illness which went on for a number of years.
+She became interested in Christian Science, and Eldress Taylor wrote in The Christian Science Journal that she was healed by a Christian Science practitioner and became "a thorough convert" to the religion, leading others in the Shaker village to become interested in it as well, which they saw as paralleling Shakerism.

-White died on the 16th of December, 1910.
+White's final years were spent mostly within the community, although she traveled outside to attend meetings.
+She died on 16 December 1910.